TeraLink-1/TL1_THz_LinkBudget/README.md

 | 51.6° | 416 km| 60° | ~140 | ISS orbit |

 #### _Dish & Payload Specific_
-Closes for 75 dB effective GS antenna gain.
-For 5 dB efficiency loss, this corresponds with 80 dBi directivity which is just under 5 meters in diameter!
+Dish: Closes for 75 dB effective GS antenna gain.
+Considering efficiencies from 34-60%.
+At 34% (roughly 5 dB of loss) and at 60% (roughly 2.22 dB of loss)

 ---